The latest version of this shoe is the CX238, which we are now linking to.May 2020

 The Lake CX237s had a very respectable showing, outperforming about half of the field.

 The greatest asset here is the well-padded heel collar, lined with smooth leather.
 So far as road shoes go, they certainly feel good out on the road, but they could use a nicer inner lining down to the toebox.
-They do, however, have a nice, wide toe box that allows the feet to splay when applying force, which is a welcome feature, especially compared to narrower models like the Louis Garneau LA84, which squeezes the foot a bit too much.
+They do, however, have a nice, wide toe box that allows the feet to splay when applying force, which is a welcome feature, especially compared to narrower models.

 These workhorses are closer to a Clydesdale than a Quarter Horse, coming with a thick carbon platform for its outsole and a sturdy full grain leather upper.
 In size 44, they weigh 22.4 ounces, nearly the heaviest in the group.